Got Carpet Beetles? You’re Not Alone in Arizona

 2. Investigate Your Plants

 Make sure that you check any plants you bring inside for signs of carpet beetles or their larvae.
 It may be best to leave plants outside.

 3. As a Last Resort, Use Insecticide Outside

 For infestations that won’t go away, you may need to spray insecticide around your home’s foundation and any entry areas.
 However, this should be a last resort, as insecticides will also kill harmless bugs.

-How Can Magic Touch Carpet Cleaning Help You?
+How Can Magic Touch Carpet Repair And Cleaning Help You?